Mantabuan Island is the smallest island in Tun Sakaran Marine Park, with an area of about 10 hectares or 0.1km².

 Pulau Mantabuan is a hot spot for snorkeling and diving activities.
 Marine life commonly found in the area include sea turtles, blue-spotted stingrays, crocodile fish, puffer fish and the rare black coral.

-Several dive resorts/operators organize snorkeling and diving day tours to Pulau Mantabuan.
+Several dive resorts/operators organize snorkeling and diving day tours to Mantabuan Island.

 Bajau Laut (Sea Gypsies) Village

-There is a small, friendly community of Bajau Laut living in Pulau Mantabuan.
+There is a small, friendly community of Bajau Laut living in and around Pulau Mantabuan.

-There are no hotels or resorts on Mantabuan Island or any of the other islands within Tun Sakaran Marine Park.
+There are no hotels or resorts on Pulau Mantabuan or any of the other islands within Tun Sakaran Marine Park.

 Mantabuan is located about ±35 minutes by boat from Semporna, ±20 minutes from Pom Pom, ±30 minutes from Mataking and ±1.5 hours from Mabul.

-Mantabuan Island is in fact a sand cay formed from the eroded remains of surrounding coral reefs, with an elevation of about 1-2m above sea level.
+Mantabuan Island is in fact a sand cay formed from the eroded remains of surrounding coral reefs, with an elevation of about 1-2 meters above sea level.
 The islet is flat with a sandy beach running all the way round.